Boyle-Lab/short-read-seq_snakemake/README.md

 In case you are running on a cluster and need a cluster config file for Snakemake, a template cluster config can be found in `src/` as well.

+## Notes

+In the original pipeline from the Parker lab, only autosomal reads were carried through to peak calling and subsequent steps.
+This pipeline includes sex chromosomes in the filtered bam results.

 ## Credits
 This pipeline is based on the original Snakemake ATAC-seq pipeline developed by the Parker lab.
 The original version can be found here:
 <https://github.com/ParkerLab/ATACseq-Snakemake>